anasfik/openai/README.md

 This will only log the requests steps such when the request started and finished, when the decoding started...

-But if you want to log raw responses that are returned from the API (JSON, RAW...), you can set the `showResponsesLogs` to `true`:
+But if you want to log raw responses that are returned from the API (JSON, RAW...), you can set the `showResponsesLogs`:

 ```dart
 OpenAI.showResponsesLogs = true;